nprice1/blog/content/post/wator-haskell.md

                   then y*wSize
                else y+wSize

--- Function that returns a CellState given a random number bewteen 0 and 2 mkState :: Int -> CellState mkState x
+-- Function that returns a CellState given a random number between 0 and 2 mkState :: Int -> CellState mkState x
           | (x == 0)  = Empty